lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   the fields in the packet's header satisfied the matching operator,
   the packet is processed using
   this Compression Decompression Function.
-Otherwise the next rule is tested. <EDIT>If no eligible rule is found, then the packet is dropped.<EDIT>
+Otherwise the next rule is tested.
+[EDIT]If no eligible rule is found, then the packet is dropped.[EDIT]

 * sending: The rule number is sent to the other end followed by data resulting from the field compression.
+These data are sent in the rule order for the matching fields.
 The way the rule number is sent depends of the layer two technology and will be specified in a specific document.
 For exemple, it can either be included in a Layer 2 header or sent in the first byte of the L2 payload.